 Interest rate risks are limited as the only loans consist of a shareholder loan receivable and a zero-coupon bond payable with a fixed interest rate.

 Foreign currency risk

 The foreign currency risks are limited as all major outstanding amounts have equal counter positions which are guaranteed by the shareholder.
-All non-bond related balances still carry a currency risk.

 Credit risk